bg-thompson/advent-of-code-solutions/README.md

 Here are my solutions to the (annual) Advent of Code challenges.

+## 2023 (Zig)
+All solutions are in Zig, self-contained, and use only the std library.

 ## 2022 (Odin)
 All solutions are in Odin, self-contained, and use only a small collection of core libraries.